kitinfo/network-gamepads/protocol/protocol.md

 ```
 # Introduction

-This is the second iteration of the network-gamepads protocol, this time
-using a binary encoding.

 The protocol consists of a set of messages, each starting
 with a one byte message type and followed by zero or more data
 bytes, the layout of which depends on the message type.